11. Risk, Ambiguity, and Misspecification[1]#

 for a penalty parameter \(\xi_2 > 0.\) The parameter, \(\xi_2\), dictates the strength of the restraint in an exploration of possible model misspecifications.

-This approach has direct links to robust control theory in the case of relative entropy divergence.
+This approach to model misspecification has direct links to robust control theory in the case of relative entropy divergence.
 Suppose that \(\phi_2(m) = m \log m\) (relative entropy).
-Then by imitating previous computations, we find that the outcome of the minimization in (11.12) is
+Then by imitating previous computations, we find that the outcome of the minimization in (11.13) is

 Remark 11.4